 This course will provide an introductory study of the problems and the effects of family violence and examine current societal responses to this increasing problem.
-It is designed to dispel the many
+It is designed to dispel the many myths that surround the various types of family violence.
+Prerequisite: None.
+(Offered on Demand)

-3311 Marriage and Family Relations (BI 3311/SY 3311)
+COU 3311 Marriage and Family Relations (SY 3311)

 An in-depth study of the key theories, principles, and research in marriage and family development.
 The course examines physical, psychological, social, emotional, career, cognitive, intellectual, moral and spiritual development in the marriage and family setting.
 The course examines the historical and contemporary diversity issues impacting marriage and family development.
 Prerequisite: PY 1310 and COU 2320.
-(Offered on demand in the Traditional Program)
+(Offered on demand)

-3312 Marital and Family Theory
+COU 3312 Marital and Family Theory

 Introduction to systems, social learning, and psycho-dynamic marital theory.
 Attention given to dysfunctional manifestations within family systems and factors related to family strengths.
 Prerequisite: COU 2320 and permission of the Instructor.
-(Offered every third semester)
+(Offered Fall semester of odd years)

-3313 Human Sexuality
+COU 3313 Human Sexuality

 A study of the key theories, principles, and research in human sexuality and development across the lifespan.
 The course examines physical, psychological, social, emotional, familial, career, cognitive, intellectual, moral and spiritual development from conception to death.
 The course examines the historical and contemporary diversity issues impacting human sexual development.
-Prerequisite: PY 1310 and PY 3300 or PY 3310 (Offered every third semester)
+Prerequisite: PY 1310 and PY 3300 or PY 3310 (Offered Fall semester of odd years)

-3320 Life-roles and Career Development
+COU 3320 Life-roles and Career Development

 A study of (a) career development theories and models, (b) the processes involved in careerdecision making, (c) the diverse life-roles and their interaction with work and other roles.
-Prerequisite: COU 2320 (Offered every third semester)
+Prerequisite: COU 2320 (Offered Spring semester of even years)

-3324 Helping Relationships and Advanced Counseling Skills
+COU 3324 Helping Relationships and Advanced Counseling Skills

 A study of the techniques of counseling with an emphasis on gathering, analyzing and interpreting case data.
 Includes an analysis of the dynamics of the counselor/counseled relationship.
 Special attention is given to helping each student develop personal counseling theories and techniques.
-Pre-requisite: PY/BI 2340 (Offered every Fall semester in Traditional Program)
+Pre-requisite: PY/BI 2340 (Offered every Fall semester)

-3351 Coping with Loss and Grief
+COU 3351 Coping with Loss and Grief

 A study of various situations of loss, the stages of the grief process, the coping response, and avenues of assistance and care.
-(Offered every third semester)
+(Offered Spring semester of odd years)

-3355 Substance Abuse
+COU 3355 Substance Abuse

 A historical and contemporary study of substance abuse and its physiological, psychological and societal effects.
 Included are current trends in prevention and treatment.
-Prerequisite: COU 2320 (Offered every third semester)
+Prerequisite: COU 2320 (Offered Fall semester of even years)

-3365 Conflict Management
+COU 3365 Conflict Management

 A practical approach to understanding conflict and its sources.
 An emphasis is placed on the process of moving from conflict mediation to reconciliation and ultimately to effective self-management of conflict.
 Various models of mediation and reconciliation will be explored.
-Prerequisite: COU 2320 (Offered every third semester)
+Prerequisite: COU 2320 (Offered Spring semester of even years)

-3370 Group Dynamics
+COU 3370 Group Dynamics

 This course of study provides a broad understanding of group development, dynamics and counseling theories; leadership styles; basic and advanced methods of conducting groups in a counseling setting.
 Each student must conduct a group of his or her peers as a part of the study.
-Prerequisites: PY 1310, COU 2320 and COU 3324 (Offered every third semester)
+Prerequisites: PY 1310, COU 2320 and COU 3324 (Offered Fall semester of even years)

-3375 Professional Counseling Theories
+COU 3375 Professional Counseling Theories

 This course of study provides a broad understanding of professional roles and functions; professional goals and objectives; professional organizations and associations; professional history and trends; ethical and legal standards; professional preparation standards; and professional credentialing.
-Prerequisites: COU 2320 (Offered every third semester)
+Prerequisites: COU 2320 (Offered every Fall semester)

-3390 Interpersonal and Family Conflict and Violence
+COU 3390 Interpersonal and Family Conflict and Violence